EDR vs MDR: How They Compare and the XDR Connection

 Threat hunting—proactive search for hidden threats leveraging Cynet 360 investigation tools and over 30 threat intelligence feeds.

-Attack investigation—deep-dive into validated attack bits and bytes to gain the full understanding of scope and impact, providing the customer with updated IoCs.
+Attack investigation—deep dive into validated attack bits and bytes to gain a full understanding of scope and impact, providing the customer with updated IoCs.